vb44/HMM-MOS/README.md

 The foundation of the approach lies in modelling each voxel using a Hidden Markov Model (HMM) and probabilistically integrating beliefs into a global map using an HMM filter.

 This is the open-source implementation of the proposed approach.
-The code is portable, easy to understand, and modify.
+The code is portable and easy to understand and modify.

 The following includes:
 1. [A summary of the MOS approach](#method).